How to Build an MVP Without Coding: The AI-First Playbook

 The pitch is compelling.
 Drag, drop, and ship your product over a weekend without hiring a developer.
 The market has responded: Gartner projects the low-code/no-code market will exceed $30 billion in 2026 and reach $58.2 billion by 2029.

-of all new applications by 2026 will use low-code or no-code technologies, according to Gartner
+of all new applications developed by enterprises in 2025 used low-code or no-code technologies, up from less than 25% in 2020

 For domain-expert founders who know their market but have never written code, no-code promises to eliminate the most frustrating part of starting a tech company: finding and paying a developer who understands your vision.